rocktronica/OneFileCMS/readme.markdown

 ## Change Log

-### 1.2.4 - 1.2.8
+### 1.2.4 - 1.3.0

+- DO NOT USE THESE VERSIONS!
-- Mostly just a bunch of code modifications/improvements.
+- Mostly just a bunch of code modifications.
+- These versions have issues, primarily when on the home/root page your site, and attempting to [Upload File],  [New File], [New Folder], or when editing a file.

 ### 1.2.3